 \subsection{Decision Boundary Comparison using Synthetic Dataset}

-We firstly conducted the evaluations using two datasets to compare the decision boundary between \ac{FedAvg} and \ac{FedBoosting}.
-The task is a binary classification problem with 2D feature in order to provide a visible visualization for the decision boundary.
-We assume the data is subjected to a 2D Gaussian distribution and two datasets was randomly sampled with different mean centers and stand deviations in order to simulate the \ac{Non-IID} scenario.
-Individual dataset was used for training on a client and the global model were aggregated using \ac{FedAvg} and proposed \ac{FedBoosting}, where each of them contains 40000 samples and was split into a training set and a testing set by a proportion of 9:1.
-Figure~\ref{fig:db} (d), (e), and (f) show those two training datasets and the combined testing dataset respectively.
-A simple neural network was adopted that contains 2 fully-connected layers following by a \emph{Sigmoid} activation layer and a \emph{Softmax} layer respectively.
-The first fully-connected layer has 8 hidden nodes and the second one has 2 hidden nodes.
-The optimizer is \emph{Adam} whose learning rate is 0.003.
-All the models trained by \ac{FedBoosting} outperform those trained by \ac{FedAvg} with batch size of 8 and epoch of 1.
-Figure~\ref{fig:db} (a) and (b) present the visualizations of decision boundary of global models trained using \ac{FedAvg}, \ac{FedBoosting} and a centralized training scheme respectively.
-It can be concluded that the proposed \ac{FedBoosting} can form a significantly smoother decision boundary compared to \ac{FedAvg} approach.
-In addition, the decision boundary of our method is much closer to the model that was trained using centralized scheme, where both two datasets are used together.
-This study shows that our method is more generalizable in principle.
+Initially, we performed evaluations employing two datasets to juxtapose the decision boundary between \ac{FedAvg} and \ac{FedBoosting}.
+The task encompasses a binary classification problem with 2D features, facilitating a comprehensible visualization of the decision boundary.
+We posited that the data adheres to a 2D Gaussian distribution, and two datasets were randomly sampled with distinct mean centers and standard deviations to simulate the \ac{Non-IID} scenario.
+Each individual dataset was utilized for training on a client, and the global model was aggregated using \ac{FedAvg} and the proposed \ac{FedBoosting}, wherein each dataset contained 40,000 samples and was divided into training and testing sets in a 9:1 ratio.
+Figure~\ref{fig:db} (d), (e), and (f) depict the two training datasets and the combined testing dataset, respectively.
+A rudimentary neural network was employed, consisting of two fully connected layers followed by a \emph{Sigmoid} activation layer and a \emph{Softmax} layer, respectively.
+The first fully connected layer contained eight hidden nodes, while the second layer featured two hidden nodes.
+The \emph{Adam} optimizer with a learning rate of 0.003 was utilized.
+All models trained via \ac{FedBoosting} surpassed those trained with \ac{FedAvg}, employing a batch size of eight and an epoch of one.
+Figure~\ref{fig:db} (a) and (b) display visualizations of the decision boundary of global models trained using \ac{FedAvg}, \ac{FedBoosting}, and a centralized training scheme, respectively.
+It can be inferred that the proposed \ac{FedBoosting} yields a considerably smoother decision boundary compared to the \ac{FedAvg} approach.
+Moreover, the decision boundary of our method more closely resembles the model trained using a centralized scheme, in which both datasets were employed concurrently.
+This investigation reveals that our method possesses greater generalizability in principle.